smartcontractkit/chainlink-testing-framework/charts/besu-prysm/README.md

       slotsPerEpoch: 4
       # how many seconds in the future should the genesis time be set (this has to be after beacon chain starts )
       delaySeconds: 20
+      # how many validators should the network have
+      validatorCount: 8
+      # array of adddresses that should be prefunded with ETH
+      preminedAddresses:
+        - "f39fd6e51aad88f6f4ce6ab8827279cfffb92266"
 prysm:
   shared:
     # fee recipient for block validation